Bert-JanP/EntraTrace/README.md

 The project builds a automatic knowledge base around tools such as **AzureHound, AADInternals, O365Enum, PingCastle**, and others, with a focus on the UserAgent and API artifacts they generate.

+## Project Status

+🚧 **Early development**

+The project is actively being developed.
+Data, tooling coverage, and functionality will evolve over time.

+Contributions, research, corrections, and additional tool analysis are welcome.

 ## What does it track?

 EntraTrace focuses on information that can be useful to defenders, including: